-The Fraud Compensation Fund (FCF) was established under the Pensions Act 2004 to provide compensation to occupational pension schemes, with insolvent employers, that suffer a loss that can be attributable to an offence involving dishonesty.
-The Fraud Compensation Fund became operational on 1 September 2005 and replaces the former Pensions Compensation Board.
+The Fraud Compensation Fund (the ‘FCF’) was established under the Pensions Act 2004 to provide compensation to occupational pension schemes, with insolvent employers, that suffer a loss that can be attributable to an offence involving dishonesty.
+The FCF became operational on 1 September 2005 and replaces the former Pensions Compensation Board.
+The FCF is operated by the Board of the Pension Protection Fund (the ‘Board’).
 It applies to most defined benefit and defined contribution occupational pension schemes.
-It does not apply to state retirement pensions.
+It does not apply to state retirement pensions or personal pension schemes.

 The FCF is funded from the Fraud Compensation Levy raised on eligible pension schemes.
-The assets held in the Fund are managed by the Board in accordance with a Statement of Investment Principles.
+The assets held in the FCF are managed by the Board of the Pension Protection Fund (the ‘Board’) in accordance with a Statement of Investment Principles.

-For more information on the process, please refer to our booklet All You Need to Know About the Fraud Compensation Fund.
+For more information on the process, please refer to our booklet and fact sheet.

 You can also view the FAQs to the right and all other FAQs on the Fraud Compensation Fund.

-Applications to the Fraud Compensation Fund should be made on the Fraud Compensation Fund Application Form.
+Applications to the FCF should be made on the Fraud Compensation Fund Application Form.

 Fraud Compensation Levy

-For 2013/14, no levy will be raised.
-The Board of the Pension Protection Fund will however keep this matter under review for future levy years.
+The Board will keep this matter under review for future levy years.